vicenteg/drill-data-prep-example/schema-change/README.md

 ```

 # Query

+Both files are valid JSON, and that's good, but it turns out that the schema changes.
+Vince only like vanilla ice cream, and that's stored as a single value.
+Nikki likes chocolate and dulce de leche (Vince won't turn those down, just not his favorite) so those are stored as a list.

 Drill would rather you not organize your data this way, and is not shy about telling you so: